 Make it easy for readers to share your content directly from your blog with social media share icons.
 If you’re a social media star and your content is highly shared, use the shared number tool, so readers will know when 1K+ others have shared your content to Facebook, LinkedIn, or other platforms.
 Place the buttons before, after, or floating to the side of your content for the most use.

 Once you build a solid audience through your blog and social content, you have more validity with advertisers and will be able to join more affiliate programs.

 Affiliate Marketing Basics: How To Promote Products

 Congratulations!
-You’ve developed your blog content and are generating some serious traffic - you can now begin to monetize your blog with affiliate links.
+You’ve developed your blog content, started to learn how to promote your blog and are now generating some serious traffic—you can safely begin to monetize your blog with affiliate links.
 Once you sign on with affiliate marketing programs, don’t think throwing up a few banner ads will allow you to rake in the cash.
-It takes skill, effort, tracking, and at times, reevaluation, to turn affiliate marketing blogging into a steady income.
+It takes skill, effort, an intuitive affiliate tracker and at times—reevaluation to turn affiliate marketing blogging into a steady income.

 Before we delve into the different ways you can promote a product on your blog, let’s consider how you first find the best products for affiliate marketing.

 You must know who your core audience is before you can select products to promote through affiliate marketing.
 Who is your ideal reader?
 Why do they consume your content?
 What do they do on a sunny Saturday afternoon?
 Do they prefer Seinfeld or Friends (I will judge their answer)?
 To be effective you need to play the room and understand your audience’s pain points.

 If your blog is about the latest tech gadgets and you’re promoting camping supplies, you’re not only going to miss the mark, but you’re likely to lose the trust of your audience.
 Choose products you know your audience will love and can address a problem they have.